FDR Control for Online Anomaly Detection: Introduction

 \subsection{Description of the paper}

-First, the problem is explained and important objects are introduced in Section \ref{sec:problem-settings}.
-Second Section \ref{sec:fdr_emp} deals with conditions on $p$-values estimations to ensure local control of FDR is controlled at a desired level.
-Third this paper develops algorithms that allows global control the FDR time series and studies them in Section \ref{sec:golbal}.
-Finally our solution is evaluated against one competitor from the literature in Section \ref{sec:empirical-simulation}.
+First, an anomaly detector controlling the global FDR is introduced in Section~\ref{sec:fdr-online-anomaly-detection}.
+Second, Section~\ref{sec:fdr_emp} deals with conditions on empirical $p$-values to ensure local control of FDR at a desired level $\alpha$.
+Third, algorithms that allow global control of the FDR time series from local control of the modified FDR are developed in Section~\ref{sec:golbal}.
+Then, the anomaly detector is empirically studied in Section~\ref{sec.FDR.mFDR.empirical}.
+Finally, it is evaluated against a competitor from the literature in Section~\ref{sec:empirical-simulation}.